mathialo/bython/README.md

 # bython
 Python with braces.
 Because python is awesome, but whitespace is aweful.

-Bython is a python preprosessor which translates braces into indentation.
+Bython is a python preprosessor which translates curly brackets into indentation.

 ## quick intro
 Bython works by first translating bython-files (suggested file ending: .by) into python-files, and then using python to run them.
 You therefore need a working installation of python for bython to work.